01 Apr 2022By Kate Bibby

 We all know literacy is an important life skill that can affect the chances of success at school and beyond.
 However, contrary to popular opinion, it doesn’t just refer to reading and writing.

-In a high-quality conversation, feelings, ideas and concepts (whether from real life, TV, social media, newspapers or books) are:
+In a high-quality conversation, feelings, ideas and concepts (whether from real life, TV, social media, newspapers or books) are listened to, thought about and responded to.

 Conversations like these are a fantastic way to boost your child’s literacy, because they focus on empathy, social cause and effect, and critical thinking.
 When you consider why a friend (or even a character in a TV show) has behaved in a certain way and what you (or another character) can do about it, this is helping your child to understand human behaviour and the way the world works.
 You could also discuss an item on the news that has good or bad implications and help your child understand others’ opinions and how to respond to them, whether or not they disagree.